 Relaxation physiology is the opposite, the state where you not only rest and digest, but also where you heal and repair.

 Stress physiology is lifesaving if used short term, but if used too often, it creates tremendous wear and tear on your system, which gets stuck in overdrive.
 Relaxation physiology is the opposite, the state where you not only rest and digest, but also where you heal and repair.
 As you can imagine, too much wear and tear without enough healing and repair is not a recipe for health and well-being.

 The most effective way to turn on rest and digest physiology is with a consistent form of relaxation exercise.

-Since life demands that you stimulate your stress physiology all too often, this means we have to pursue its opposite, actively and forcibly.
-Relaxation exercises are activities such as meditation, deep breathing, guided imagery, visualization.
+Since life demands that you stimulate your stress physiology all too often, this means we have to pursue its opposite, actively, and forcibly.
+Relaxation exercises are activities such as meditation, deep breathing, guided imagery, or visualization.